hashmark-lang/hashmark-parser/docs/what-is-hashml.md

 ```

 ## Raw tags
-Sometimes, we'd like to write things that shouldn't be parsed by the Hashml parser.
-This is the case for code, for instance: the indentation and hashtags shouldn't be understood by the parser as Hashml code:
+Sometimes, we'd like to write things that shouldn't be parsed by the HashML parser.
+This is the case for code, for instance: the indentation and hashtags shouldn't be understood by the parser as HashML code:

 ```
 #code python
-	# This is a Python comment, not Hashml markup!
+	# This is a Python comment, not HashML markup!
 	def test():
 		print("hello world)
 ```